 The history of origami is under debate.
 Unlike other art forms, paper degrades quickly leaving no artifacts to suggest where origami originated and who first invented it.
 The information listed here provides a good overview of origami but is not an authoritative analysis of the subject.
-For detailed information regarding the history of paper folding, consult the works of David Lister: The History of Origami in
+For detailed information regarding the history of paper folding, consult the works of John Smith

-During the 6th century, paper was introduced into Japan by Buddhist monks (sometimes attributed to one monk in particular, named Dokyo).
-It is here that paper folding became an art form and evolved into what we know today as origami.
+During the 6th century, paper was introduced into Korea and then into Japan by Buddhist monks (sometimes attributed to one monk in particular, named Dokyo).
+It is in Japan that paper folding became an art form and evolved into what we know today as "origami".

 "Origami Tsuki" was a folded piece of paper that accompanied a valuable gift and it served as a certificate of authenticity.

 "Noshi" was a folded piece of paper that accompanied a gift and functioned as a token of good fortune.
 More information about noshi here

 "Tsutsumi" was a formal gift wrapper.
 These ceremonial folds were simple and symbolized sincerity and purity.
 [Photo: Noshi]